-If you live in the northern hemisphere, with deciduous trees, shrubs, and vines, the equinox means change in the weather and colors of trees and leaves.
+If you live in the northern hemisphere, with deciduous trees, shrubs, and vines, the equinox means a change in the weather and the changing colors of leaves.
 It is a great opportunity for nature photographers to practice their skills and for nature journal keepers to get out and record the seasonal changes.

 I use Canon cameras and know them best.
 But, any modern digital camera has similar settings and shooting modes.
 So, this information is applicable to many cameras.
 Just check your user manual for equivalents.

 Use a tripod, particularly when your shutter speeds are slow.
 Slow shutter speeds happen with low-light situations because the lens stays open longer to gather as much light as needed.
 An example is night time or when you want blurred action.